jennikaka/Jennikaka/README.md

 - 👋 Hi, I’m Jenny Hui, a.k.a. @jennikaka
+- 🥰 I'm curious, hardworking, and proactive
-- 🌱 I’m currently learning C++ and studying Software Engineering (1B) at the University of Waterloo with A+ avg!
+- 🌱 I’m currently learning C++ and studying Software Engineering (1B) at the University of Waterloo with A+ average
 - 👾 I’m interested in all-tech things
-- 💞️ I’m looking to collaborate on hackathons and projects that improve people's lives (especially community, education, and user-focused designs)
+- 💞️ I’m looking to collaborate on user-focused projects to improve people's lives, especially ones related to community and education
 - 👀 Outside tech, I'm interested in skiing & snowboarding, jazz, photography, reading, and travelling
 - 📫 You can reach me by email: jennikakahui@gmail.com